MarcusBarnes/mik/README.md

   * generic (non-book and non-newspaper) compound objects
 * CSV
   * metadata and content files from a local filesystem for single-file objects
+  * metadata and content files from a local filesystem for newspaper issues

 ## Roadmap